Managing Workplace Projects

 Expression of Interest

-We currently don't have this course scheduled, but if you are interested in undertaking this course, please complete the form below and a member of our Recruitment Team will be in contact to discuss your needs.
-Please note this course is only for those currently in employment.
+We currently don't have this course scheduled.
+If you are interested in undertaking this course or looking for more information, please complete the form below and a member of our Recruitment Team will be in contact:

 Module Content